 - Today's investments in the smart grid remain valuable in the future.
 Standards can ensure that smart grid investments made today will be compatible with advancing technology.
-Similarly, standards can ensure that smart grid devices are installed with proper consideration of the necessary security to enable and protect the grid of tomorrow; - Innovation is catalyzed.
+Similarly, standards can ensure that smart grid devices are installed with proper consideration of the necessary security to enable and protect the grid of tomorrow. - Innovation is catalyzed.
 Shared standards and protocols help reduce investment uncertainty by ensuring that new technologies can be used throughout the grid, lowering transaction costs and increasing compatibility.
-Standards also encourage entrepreneurs by enabling a significant market for their work; - Consumer choice is supported.
-In the absence of smart grid interoperability standards, open standards developed in a consensus-based, collaborative, and balanced process can alleviate concerns that companies may attempt to "lock-in" consumers by using proprietary technologies that make their products (and, therefore, their consumers' assets) incompatible with other suppliers' products or services; - Costs are reduced.
-Standards can reduce market fragmentation and help create economies of scale, providing consumers greater choice and lower costs; - Best practices are highlighted as utilities face new and difficult choices.
-Standards can provide guidance to utilities as they face novel cybersecurity, interoperability, and privacy concerns; and - Global markets are opened.
-Development of international smart grid interoperability standards can help to open global markets, create export opportunities for U.S. companies, and achieve greater economies of scale and vendor competition that will result in lower costs for utilities and ultimately consumers.
+Standards also encourage entrepreneurs by enabling a significant market for their work. - Consumer choice is supported.
+In the absence of smart grid interoperability standards, open standards developed in a consensus-based, collaborative, and balanced process can alleviate concerns that companies may attempt to "lock-in" consumers by using proprietary technologies that make their products (and, therefore, their consumers' assets) incompatible with other suppliers' products or services. - Costs are reduced.
+Standards can reduce market fragmentation and help create economies of scale, providing consumers greater choice and lower costs. - Best practices are highlighted as utilities face new and difficult choices.
+Standards can provide guidance to utilities as they face novel cybersecurity, interoperability, and privacy concerns.